Sex assignment: History

 In European societies, Roman law, post-classical canon law, and later common law, referred to a person's sex as male, female, or "hermaphrodite", with legal rights as male or female depending on the characteristics that appeared most dominant.
 Under Roman law, a hermaphrodite had to be classed as either male or female.
 The 12th-century Decretum Gratiani states that "Whether a hermaphrodite may witness a testament, depends on which sex prevails".
 The foundation of common law, the 16th Century Institutes of the Lawes of England, described how a hermaphrodite could inherit "either as male or female, according to that kind of sexe which doth prevaile".

 Legal cases where sex assignment was placed in doubt have been described over the centuries.

-With the medicalization of intersexuality, criteria for assignment have evolved over the decades, as clinical understanding of biological factors and diagnostic tests have improved, as surgical techniques have changed and potential complications have become clearer, and in response to the outcomes and opinions of adults who have grown up with various intersex conditions.
+Research suggests that within early modern common law, particularly in England and colonial America during the seventeenth and eighteenth centuries, such cases were treated as matters of legal determination rather than medical diagnosis, and were resolved through evidentiary procedures in court.
+Rather than applying a fixed biological standard, courts considered a range of physical, behavioral, and social factors when assigning sex, without sharply distinguishing between what would later be conceptualized as “sex” and “gender.”
+Decisions were typically based on testimony and social context, reflecting the broader common law tradition of relying on juries and community knowledge in fact-finding.
+Toward the late eighteenth century, with the medicalization of intersexuality, medical and scientific authorities began to play a more central role in such determinations, marking the beginning of a shift toward the modern view of sex as a biological and binary category.